Collision Repair Technician

 The Collision Repair program is a member of the I-CAR Industry Training Alliance.

-CERTIFICATION: The collision repair major is master certified by the National Automotive Technician's Education Foundation and meets the standards for Automotive Service Excellence.
+CERTIFICATION: The collision repair major is master-accredited by the National Automotive Technician's Education Foundation and meets the standards for Automotive Service Excellence.

 List of jobs via the College Catalog.

-According to the US Department of Labor*, median hourly wages of automotive body and related repairers, including incentive pay, were $18.36 in 2011.
-The middle 50 percent earned between $14.44 and $24.14 an hour.
-The lowest 10 percent earned less than $10.83, and the highest 10 percent earned more than $31.27 an hour.
+According to the Bureau of Labor Statistics, median annual wage for automotive body and related repairers was $38,380 in May 2012.
+The lowest 10 percent earned less than $22,530, and the top 10 percent earned more than $65,390.

 |Industry||Employment||Hourly mean wage||Annual mean wage|